10 Steps for Enrollment: Undergraduates

 Digital technology has the potential to enhance the study and practice of all disciplines within art and design.
 CCA views computing as an essential tool and promotes the digital literacy of all students.

-CCA highly recommends that all students have a computer to assist in their studies.
-Certain programs of study require the ownership of a laptop computer upon entry into the major, typically in a student's second year.
+CCA requires that all students have a laptop to assist in their studies.
+All programs of study require the ownership of a laptop computer.

 More information about student computing recommendations and requirements can be found here.